hkotek/hkotek.com/archive/altac-jobs-for-social-scientists.md

 ### General roles

-Broadly: Use qualitative and/or quantitative tools (A/B testing, interviews, questionnaires, data analysis, etc) to investigate how consumers and clients benefit from a product, what new features the market wants, what products exist in the market and how makes each one unique, how to make products friendly, how to increase customer satisfaction, how to improve employee retention, etc. Create reports and presentations to share findings with clients and internal stakeholders.
+Use qualitative and/or quantitative tools (A/B testing, interviews, questionnaires, data analysis, etc) to investigate how consumers and clients benefit from a product, what new features the market wants, what products exist in the market and how makes each one unique, how to make products friendly, how to increase customer satisfaction, how to improve employee retention, etc. Create reports and presentations to share findings with clients and internal stakeholders.

 Some job titles: **Research Analyst, Research Scientist, Research-Innovation Lead, Solutions Innovator, Insights Consultant, Marketing Researcher, Ethnographic Researcher, People Analytics Specialist, Behavioral Scientist, Applied Scientist, Data Quality Curator, Researcher, Growth Strategist, Chief Learning Officer, Chief Knowledge Officer, R&D (research & development)** (I'll cover [UX research, conversation design](User-experience-and-design) and variants as a separate category below)